 The letters were read and transcribed by myself and my father over many happy and enjoyable hours and days, and we have been meticulous in copying the exact wording that James Johnston used, which at times, particularly in his early letters, does not lend itself to perfect grammatical prose, for which we apologise.

 I dedicate this website to my beloved father who has for many years looked after these letters for posterity.
-Sadly he passed away in February of this year aged ninety seven years.
+Sadly he passed away in February 2019, aged ninety seven years.

 Andrew Hume Voegeli